wikimedia/mediawiki-services-cxserver-deploy/README.md

 Submit changes
 ==============
-1. Do changes you want to add (either node_modules or cxserver src)

-2. Find what has been change in cxserver using,
+Do not directly submit changes other than in scap directory, which is used for production configuration update in WMF.

+To update cxserver/deploy, use following command in cxserver repository.
+This will automatically submit change in Gerrit.

 ```
-git log --oneline --decorate --color --graph -n10
+./server.js build --deploy-repo --force --review
 ```

-3. Describe changes in commit message.

-4. Submit change in Gerrit.